microsoft/language-server-protocol/specification.md

 /**
  * MarkedString can be used to render human readable text.
 It is either a markdown string
  * or a code-block that provides a language and a code snippet.
 The language identifier
- * is sematically equal to the optional language identifier in fenced code blocks in GitHub
+ * is semantically equal to the optional language identifier in fenced code blocks in GitHub
  * issues.
 See https://help.github.com/articles/creating-and-highlighting-code-blocks/#syntax-highlighting
  *
  * The pair of a language and a value is an equivalent to markdown: